Terms & Conditions

 Contract: The contract between the Supplier and the Client for the supply of Services in accordance with these Conditions.

-Client: The person or firm who purchases Services from the Supplier.
+Client: the person or firm who purchases Services from the Supplier.
 The Client is the Data Controller and the Supplier is the Data Processor.

 Client Default: Has the meaning set out in clause 4.2.

 Data Controller: means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 Data Processor: means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 Data Subject: An individual who is the subject of Personal Data.

 Force Majeure: means an event or sequence of events beyond a party’s reasonable control (which could not reasonably have been anticipated and avoided by a party) preventing or delaying it from performing its obligations here under.
 Force Majeure does not include, without limitation, inability to pay or market or other circumstances which may make the terms of the Contract unattractive to a party